codepath/web103_finalproject/milestones/milestone5.md

     - [ ] Components broken down into categories, including Page and Component types
     - [ ] Corresponding container components and presenter components as appropriate
 - [ ] The project includes dynamic routes for both frontend and backend apps
-- [ ] The project is deployed on Railway with all pages and features working
+- [ ] The project is deployed on Render with all pages and features working

 ### Custom Features